 First of all, what does KOL stand for?
 KOL refers to the phrase “Key Opinion Leader”.
 These are Chinese influencers who work with brands on marketing campaigns.
+They may have social media channels or write as fashion bloggers with their own elevated digital presence.
 Of course, digital marketing is constantly evolving.
 Thus, businesses must ensure that they are up-to-date with every new development to stay competitive.

 KOL marketing is the use of social media influencers for an advertisement for products and services.
 This concept is common on mainstream social media platforms.
-Users (influencers) with many followers receive compensation to market brand products and services on their account or channel, such as Chinese influencers on Instagram promoting Chinese fashion.
+Users (influencers) with many followers receive compensation to market brand products and services on their accounts or channels, such as Chinese influencers on Instagram promoting Chinese fashion.

 While the Wanghong influencers tend to be native to social media platforms, KOLs often also have parallel professions – such as journalists, entrepreneurs, or writers – while working as influencers at the same time.